kosugitti/Exametrika/README.md

 - Local Dependence Latent Rank Analysis
 - Structure Learning for LDLRA by PBIL
 - Local Dependence Biclustering

-The estimation of the optimal number of ranks using the Chinese Restaurant Process algorithm has not yet been implemented.
-Additionally, the following models are also planned to be implemented, but are not yet available.

 - Biclister Network Model

 Exametrika is originally implemented and published as a Mathematica and